Reasons for Staying In or Leaving an Abusive Relationship

 The chances are very high that what you identify as love is dependence, fear of being alone, or need.
 It is difficult to truly love someone who is constantly hurting you, constantly damaging your self-esteem.
 When we are being abused, our anger eventually damages and eats away at whatever love we once felt.

-“It really is more my problem than his.”
+“It really is more my problem than theirs.”

-Typically, an emotionally abused woman attributes the abuser’s behaviour to some personal inadequacy on her part, or sees it as evidence that she is doing something wrong.
-She feels responsible for what’s going on, and she believes that she must have done something to deserve it.
-She feels very guilty and ashamed, and she takes on a subordinate role.
+Typically, an emotionally abused person attributes the abuser’s behaviour to some personal inadequacy on their part, or sees it as evidence that they are doing something wrong.
+They feel responsible for what’s going on, and believe that they must have done something to deserve it.
+This brings on feeling of guilt or shame.

 “I am going to work harder on the relationship.”

-Instead of reacting to abusive criticism with justified anger, emotionally abused women tend to blame themselves for whatever happens and to look to themselves to improve the situation.
-They stay in abusive relationships, convincing themselves that if only they cooked better, cleaned the house better, or lost some weight, their husbands would stop being abusive.
-In a friendship or work situation, the emotionally abused woman convinces herself that if only she was a better friend or employee, the other person would stop his or her abusive behaviour.
+Instead of reacting to abusive criticism with justified anger, abused individuals tend to blame themselves for whatever happens and to look to themselves to improve the situation.
+They stay in abusive relationships, convincing themselves that if only they cooked better, cleaned the house better, or lost some weight, the abuse would stop.

-“I expect too much from him; from now on I’m going to try to accept him as he is.”
+“I expect too much from them; from now on I’m going to try to accept them as they are.”

 Chances are that you have been doing this for too long already.
-Emotionally abused women expect themselves to accept the impossible, to be satisfied with next to nothing.
+Abused individuals expect themselves to accept the impossible, to be satisfied with next to nothing.
 You deserve so much more than you are getting already that lowering your expectations will serve only to lower your self-esteem further.